20tsange1/Shell/README.md

 ## Applications
 In our version of the COMP0010 Shell, we have implemented the following applications below:

+### help
+Displays a description of the commands available and syntax to follow.

+    help

+Use <command> --help or <command> -h for more information about a command.

 ### cat

 Concatenates the content of given files and prints it to stdout: